anthonyanader/personalBlog/_posts/2018-01-15-do-you-hackathon.md

 <b>How did I go from multiple rejections to two acceptances in a year?</b>

 I began taking online courses to grow my dev stack beyond the scope of school.
-For that, I would highly recommend FreeCodeCamp because its free and offers the opportunity to build real projects that you can showcase on your GitHub.
+For that, I would highly recommend <a class="pink-hover" href="https://www.freecodecamp.org/" target="_blank">FreeCodeCamp</a> because its free and offers the opportunity to build real projects that you can showcase on your GitHub or CodePen.
 For a more traditional approach to online classes, I would recommend Udemy, Udacity or Coursera in that order.

-I will not go into which languages, frameworks or stacks you should choose and learn, but I can definitely recommend that, after careful review and consideration on your behalf, to pick one and stick with it.
+I will not go into which languages, frameworks or stacks you should choose and learn, but I can definitely recommend that, after careful review and consideration on your behalf, pick one and stick with it.

 ### Go once and you're hooked

 After attending <a class="pink-hover" href="https://hackthenorth.com/" target="_blank">Hack the North</a>, I was hooked.
 It was one of the most fun and productive weekends of my life!
 It was truly a remarkable experience; from meeting like-minded individuals to attending workshops and talks with industry leaders, to the variety of sponsors, swag, food: it was mind-blowing!

 It was clear to me; I needed to attend more hackathons.
 I made it a goal to participate in 1-2 hackathons every six months.
 I attended <a class="pink-hover" href="http://hackharvard.io/" target="_blank">HackHarvard</a> shortly after and will be participating in <a class="pink-hover" href="https://conuhacks.io/" target="_blank">ConUHacks</a> at the end of the month.

 ### First steps